 The application window for the Eileen Sweeney Graduate Internship in Disability Policy has closed.
-Applicants will be notified by late February or early March.
+Applications for the 2022 program will open in early fall 2021.

 Eileen P. Sweeney devoted her life to improving the lives of people with disabilities, children, battered women, the poor, and the elderly.
 Her early Washington career was devoted to disability issues and she played a key role in achieving the disability benefit reforms of 1983 and 1984.
 She subsequently turned her attention to other vulnerable populations, the needs of children, those served by the Temporary Assistance for Needy Families (TANF) program, and the Social Security and Supplemental Security Income (SSI) programs.